rindrajosia/enumerable/README.md

 # ENUMERABLE
 Enumerable Methods

-In this project, you have implemented my own version of Ruby’s enumerable methods.
+In this project, I have implemented my own version of Ruby’s enumerable methods.
 There are two (02) files in this project: enumerable.rb : list of my enumerable methods. test.rb: file test for enumerable methods